hal3/cl1f19umd/README.md

 independently.
 Any collaboration during an exam will be considered cheating.
 Any student who is caught cheating will be given an E in the course and referred to the University Student Behavior Committee.
-Please don't take that chance - if you're having trouble understanding the material, please let us know and we will be more than happy to help.
+Please don't take that chance---if you're having trouble understanding the material, please let us know and we will be more than happy to help.